-I have not had any problems in any weather conditions with this Gum paste recipe.
+I have not had problems in any weather conditions with this Gum paste recipe that I generally use.

-However, a friend has given me this recipe she uses that seems to cope with the extreme weather conditions that occur where she lives.
+However, a friend has given me this recipe she uses to cope with the extreme weather conditions where she lives.

 Gum Paste Recipe for Hot and Humid Conditions

-The instructions below are for making gum paste with a table stand mixer.
-The paste is not suitable for making with a hand mixer because it is very stiff and would most likely burn out the motor.
+The instructions below are for making gum paste with a table mixer.
+The paste is unsuitable for making with a hand mixer because it is very stiff and would most likely burn out the motor.

-However, there is absolutely no reason why you couldn’t make this by hand if you knead it well to make it smooth.
+However, there is no reason you couldn’t make this by hand if you knead it well to make it smooth.

 250g icing/confectioners sugar